A Motion Picture Project

 THE TEAM

-SEAN SKELTON, the writer, producer, and director of Your Grace, brings extensive experience in both scripted and unscripted genres.
-After graduating from the film school at UC Santa Barbara, Skelton began his career as an actor, landing roles in Michael Bay's blockbuster The Rock, the Oscar-nominated biopic Kinsey, and several independent films.
+SEAN SKELTON, writer, producer, and director of Your Grace, brings extensive experience across scripted and unscripted genres.
+A graduate of UC Santa Barbara’s film program, Skelton began his career as an actor, appearing in the Michael Bay blockbuster The Rock, the Oscar-nominated Kinsey, and several independent films.

-In 2001, Skelton moved to New York City, where he co-created, produced, and directed the MOJO HD documentary series Wall Street Warriors, which was the most downloaded docuseries on iTunes for multiple months.
+In 2001, he moved to New York City, where he co-created, produced, and directed the MOJO HD documentary series Wall Street Warriors — the most downloaded docu-series on iTunes for multiple months.
 He also wrote, produced, and directed the Webby-nominated web series Financially Fit for Yahoo!
-Studios and the short documentary Biosphere 2 for Retro Report and The New York Times.
+Studios and the documentary short Biosphere 2 for Retro Report and The New York Times.

-After 14 years in New York City, Skelton has returned to California and currently resides in Venice Beach.
+After 14 years in New York, Skelton returned to California and now resides in Venice Beach.

 Sean Skelton